jonathondilworth/DAOResearch/VALIDATION-OF-HOLOGRAPHIC-CONSENSUS.md

 ![./images/cons.jpg](./images/cons.jpg)

-Similarly, any immutable constraints or properties or architectural voting 'protocol' design **could** lead to issues where the DAO becomes too large and its members are no longer able to effevtively vote.
+Similarly, any immutable constraints or properties or architectural voting 'protocol' design which is unable to filter irrelevant proposals for large communities **could** lead to issues where the DAO becomes too large and its members are no longer able to effectively vote.
 This consideration can claim to be overlooked if a Holographic Consensus mechanism is used for voting.

 *Unfortunately, I'm not going to be ablle to fully review all the papers I wanted to this week.
 I have a meeting an a meal later this evening.*